 ‘Why are you going into the reserves instead of active duty?”

 However, there are valid reasons why one might want to join the reserves.
 Here is what I said when I answered that question.
 I am joining the reserves because I want to utilize the masters degree I am earning in a civilian career field I am passionate about.
 I have worked too hard and invested to much not to.
 I am joining the reserves so I can earn a way to pay for my Phd to further my civilian career.
-I also have a partner whose job is not easily movable, and I will not ask for her to give up her career at a law firm for my aspirations when we both could have want we wanted if I joined the reserves.
-My recruiter seemed satisfied and we went into a conversation about the law my girlfriend practices.
+He seemed alright with this answer.

 Please keep in mind both enlisted and officer positions are available for reservists and active duty members.
 Reservists benefits differ from active duty, and some MOS selections are not available.

 So far, everyone that I have met who enlisted into the reserves without much going on back home regret their decision and are trying to go active.

 I personally do not regret my decision for the reserves.
 I still very much love my masters program, I like my teaching job, but as mentioned above I am passionate about it.